Clinton-Davis/focus_fitness/README.md

 The Details page is a center block design, with breadcrumbs navigation in the top left.
 The center is divided in half, the left hand side a picture of the product and on the right is the information Name / category / rating / price
-Below is a size selector, if the product has a size this is there, Next is a quantity selector - and +
+Below is a size selector, if the product h- as a size this is there, Next is a quantity selector - and +
 The Add to Cart button is below.
 The bottom part of the block is for the Product Overview